-What are Control Charts in Excel?
+What Is Control Chart In Excel?

-“Control Chart” is the visual graph used to analyze the change of process over a period of time.
-To plot this excel graph we need to arrange the data in chronological order with current data sets.
-To create a control chart in excel we need to have what is the average of the data, what is the upper control limit of the data, and what is the lower control limit of the data.
+Control chart in Excel is the visual graph to analyze the process change over time.
+It is also known as a behavioral chart or Shewhart chart in Excel.
+We need to arrange the data in chronological order with current data sets to plot this Excel graph.
+To create a control chart in Excel, we need to have the average of the data, the upper control limit of the data, and the lower control limit of the data.

 - High – Low – Close

 - Open – High – Low – Close